brct-james/guild-golems/README.md

 `FLUSHDB` for each database (`select #`)

-Recommend running with screen `screen -S gg`.
-If get detached, can forcibly detach the old ssh session and reattach with `screen -Dr gg`
+Recommend running with screen `screen -S brct-game`.
+If get detached, can forcibly detach the old ssh session and reattach with `screen -Dr brct-game`

 ## Changelog